Investigation rebukes Commerce Department for siding with Trump over forecasters during Hurricane Dorian

 Brebbia concluded, “the absence of any formal recommendation” in the report “shows that there were no major flaws in the Department’s handling of this situation.”

+Rep. Eddie Bernice Johnson (D-Tex.), chairwoman of the House Science Committee, said she was “deeply distressed” by the report’s findings.

+“[T]he politics of defending the President at all costs trumped the dissemination of sound science,” Johnson wrote in a statement.
+“Political interference should never again be allowed to distract or demoralize the scientific leadership and career scientists at NOAA and the National Weather Service.”

-In response to the report, Sen. Maria Cantwell (D-Wash.), ranking member of the Senate Commerce, Science and Transportation Committee, came out against acting NOAA administrator Neil Jacobs’s pending nomination to be confirmed to his position.
+In response to the report, Sen. Maria Cantwell (D-Wash.), ranking member of the Senate Commerce, Science and Transportation Committee, came out against Walsh’s nomination for General Counsel.
+She wrote the report “makes clear that Michael Walsh was instrumental in suppressing scientific information at NOAA.”

+She also said she opposed acting NOAA administrator Neil Jacobs’s pending nomination for the permanent position in light of the report and his role in drafting the statement.
-“NOAA’s work is crucial to protecting American lives and creating and supporting jobs in our ocean economy, which is why leaders of a scientific agency like NOAA must hold themselves, and their agency, to the highest scientific integrity standard,” Cantwell said in a statement.

-“Unfortunately, the report released today makes it crystal clear Neil Jacobs is not that leader, and he failed to protect scientists from political influence.
-Therefore, I oppose Neil Jacobs’ nomination to be the Administrator of NOAA, and I urge my colleagues to join me.”
+“[L]eaders of a scientific agency like NOAA must hold themselves, and their agency, to the highest scientific integrity standard,” Cantwell said in a statement.
+“Unfortunately, the report released today makes it crystal clear Neil Jacobs is not that leader, and he failed to protect scientists from political influence."

-The report portrays Jacobs caught in the middle of the controversy, attempting to walk the line between following orders from his superiors and not undermining the agency’s scientific integrity.
+The report portrays Jacobs as being caught in the middle of the controversy, attempting to walk the line between following orders from his superiors and not undermining the agency’s scientific integrity.

 “[Jacobs] summarized his options that day as (1) resigning, (2) refusing to allow NOAA to issue the Statement (and thus potentially being fired), or (3) revising the Statement to make it less inflammatory and more technically correct,” the report says.